TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Index.rst

       doc_tut_editors

 :Version:
-      6.2
+      7 LTS

 :Language:
       en

 :Description:
-      This tutorial explains how to add or change content on an existing website in TYPO3.
+      This tutorial explains how to add or change content on an existing website using TYPO3 CMS.
 It provides the most basic instructions step by step and illustrated with screenshots.

 :Keywords:
       forEditors, forBeginners, tutorial

 :Copyright:
-      2000-2015
+      2000-2016

 :Author:
       Documentation Team